lkargi/440_project/README.md

 Git Repository for 20.440 final project, Analysis of cochlear hair cell reprogramming in mice.

 The major cause of hearing loss is irreversible damage to sensory hair cells in the inner ear.
 One active research direction for hearing restoration focuses on the reprogramming of cochlear cells into functional hair cells.
-To further explore the effects of transcription factor-mediated repgrogramming, we reanalyze a public scRNA-seq dataset containing combinations of three different transcription factor treatments on nascent and mature cochlear cells by performing gene ontology analysis and trajectory inference.
-The analysis revealed potentially detrimental off-target effects are exhibited by critical cochlear cell types and suggested possibilities to improve treatment efficacy.
+To further explore the effects of transcription factor-mediated repgrogramming, we reanalyze a public scRNA-seq dataset containing combinations of three different transcription factor treatments on nascent and mature mouse cochlear cells by performing gene ontology analysis and trajectory inference.
+The analysis revealed that potentially detrimental off-target effects are exhibited by critical cochlear cell types and suggested possibilities to improve treatment efficacy

 # DATA
 scRNA seq of ATOH1, GFI1, and POUF4 reprogrammed cochlear hair cells from 3 genetically engineered mouse models (Iyer et al.).
 Mice were bred to create 3 conditional overexpression lines (ATOH1, ATOH1+GFI1, and ATOH1+GFI1+POUF4).
 Tamoxofin was injected at postnatal day 1 or day 8  (P1/P8) to stimulate reprogramming and cochlear cells were purified on P8 or P15 with FACS (1 week after tamoxofin injection).
 These cells were used for scRNA seq.
 Lastly two additional datasets are available: simulatneous scRNA ATAC seq was done on P1 wild type mouse cochlear cells and P8 wild type mouse cochlear cells.